We offer boat tours departing from Kas to Kekova Island, Ferry to Meis (Kastellorizo), Sea Kayaking and more.

 Pick up from your hotel at 10:00 and we will drive to Ucagiz Village, passing open cisterns and shepherds tending their flocks among the rocky outcrops.
 Ucagiz (three mouths) is a small seaside town near Kekova Island with old stone houses, simple cafes and a cluster of ancient Lycian and Roman tombs.

 We will board our boat and cruise around the Kekova Island area to the picturesque village of Simena which is a charming town that has not changed much for many years.
-The crusader castle above the town has a magnificent view of the Kekova area and there are gnarled olive trees hundreds of years old next to stone sarcophaghi which are shaped like houses.
+The crusader castle above the town has a magnificent view of the Kekova area and there are gnarled olive trees hundreds of years old next to stone sarcophagi which are shaped like houses.

 The ancient city of Simena was located on the peninsula of the Tristomos Bay and dates back to the 4th century BC.
 The castle was built on the fortifications of a much older citadel.
 Below the fortifications are a small seven-tiered theater.
 There is an ancient tomb submerged in the water in the harbor.

-Across the bay along Kekova Island are half-submerged ruins of the city sunk by earthquake in the 2nd century AD.
-You will be able to see remains of stone foundations beneath your boat and on the land staircases seemingly going to nowhere with remains of abandoned houses.
+Across the bay along Kekova Island are half-submerged ruins of the city sunk by an earthquake in the 2nd century AD.
+You will be able to see remains of stone foundations beneath your boat and on the land staircases seemingly going nowhere with remains of abandoned houses.
 There are also strangely shaped rock islands that have been hollowed out as they were used as stone quarries and later as dwellings.

 We will enjoy lunch and make various swimming and snorkeling stops to unspoiled bays in the area such as Aquarium Bay, Tersane Bay (Ancient shipyard and remains of a Byzantine Church), Gokkaya Bay and Burc Bay.
 Return to Kas in the early evening.